alessio94/easyjet-leptons-met/README.md

 To process Monte Carlo or PHYSLITE samples the command is exactly the same: configuration is automatically setup from the sample's metadata.

+### Getting oriented with the configuration

+For an overview of the core package structure and basic instructions for building an analysis custom executable, see [EasyjetHub/README.md](./EasyjetHub/README.md)

+For an overview of the configuration syntax and how to extend this, see [EasyjetHub/steering/README.md](./EasyjetHub/steering/README.md).

+For an explanation of the TTree output configuration, see [EasyjetHub/output/ttree/README.md](./EasyjetHub/output/ttree/README.md).

 ## AthAnalysis in Docker

 If you would rather work on a local computer, numbered `AthAnalysis` releases are available as Docker containers [in the Athena container registry][registry].